xline-kv/Xline/crates/xlinectl/README.md

 ```

 #### Options

-- prefix -- Get keys with matching prefix
+- `--prefix` -- Get keys with matching prefix
-- from_key -- Get keys that are greater than or equal to the given key using byte compare (conflicts with `range_end`)
+- `--from_key` -- Get keys that are greater than or equal to the given key using byte compare (conflicts with `range_end`)

 #### Output